ansible/ansible/docsite/rst/guide_azure.rst

 * AZURE_INCLUDE_POWERSTATE=no

-A sample azure_rm_inventory.ini file is included along with the inventory script in contrib/inventory.
+A sample azure_rm.ini file is included along with the inventory script in contrib/inventory.
 An .ini file will contain the following:

 .. code-block:: ini
     [azure]
     # Control which resource groups are included.
 By default all resources groups are included.
     # Set resource_groups to a comma separated list of resource groups names.